tylerjssmith/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Cybersecurity
 - Environmental epidemiology
+- Machine learning
 - Causal inference
-- Maternal and child health
-- Machine learning

 # Education to show in About widget
 education: